1978 California Proposition 13: 2018 Proposition 5

 Proposition 5 would have extended 1986 California Proposition 60 and 1988 California Proposition 90 by providing property tax savings to all homeowners who are over age 55 (or who meet other qualifications) when they move to a different home.
 It was sponsored by the California Association of Realtors.

 California's Legislative Analyst's Office estimated that this would cost local governments about $100 million per year over the first few years, growing to $1 billion per year (in 2018 dollars) over time.

 It was defeated on November 6, 2018, with approximately 58% of voters not in favor.

 2020 California Proposition 15

 Proposition 15 (also known as split roll) was an initiative constitutional amendment appearing on the November 2020 California statewide ballot that would have raised taxes by amending Proposition 13 to require the reassessment of commercial and industrial properties at market value, including commercial and industrial property owned by a natural person.
 The measure failed to pass, with 52% of votes cast in opposition to the measure.

+Proponents of the measure were outspent by the opposition, with supporters having spent $69 million while opponents spent $74 million.
+The main donors to Yes on Prop.
+15 were the California Teachers Association, multiple chapters of the Service Employees International Union, and the Chan Zuckerberg Advocacy Fund.
+The main opposition donors were corporate and business oriented groups including the California Business Roundtable, Howard Jarvis Taxpayers Association, the Business Property Association, and the real estate industry.